 Branch appointments and drive-thrus are available.
-Click here for details.
+Click "More" to continue.

 APGFCU branches, with the exception of the Cecil College branch due to the campus closure, are open for member service needs by appointment only.
 We are accepting appointments Monday - Friday, 9 a.m. – 4 p.m., and Saturdays 9 a.m. – 12 p.m.

 Request AppointmentThe health and safety of our members and employees are of top priority, so please carefully read and follow our guidelines below.
 In case of inclement weather, we encourage you to review APGFCU website alerts for potential closures or delays that may impact your scheduled appointment.

 When you arrive for your appointment, please remember to:

 Monday – Thursday: 9 a.m. to 5 p.m.Friday: 9 a.m. to 6 p.m.Saturday: 9 a.m. to 1 p.m.

 Click here for a full listing of locations and services available at each branch.

 As a reminder, there are many ways you can conduct transactions remotely without having to visit a branch at all.
 Please check out our list of 54 Ways to Transact without Visiting a Branch and our step-by-step guide for remote transaction instructions.